kusor/triton-kbmapi/docs/index.md

 #### RecoverToken (POST /pivtokens/:guid/recover)

-When a token is no longer available (lost, damaged, accidentially reinitialized, etc.), a recovery must be performed.
+When a token is no longer available (lost, damaged, accidentally reinitialized, etc.), a recovery must be performed.
 This allows a new token to replace the unavailable token.
 When a recovery is required, an operator initiates the recovery process on the CN.
 This recovery process on the CN will decrypt the